nugget/netskel/README.md

 centralized changes and updates to your unix enviornment without suffering through the tedium of applying those changes to the multitude of hosts where you have an account.

+# VERSION 3.0 BREAKING CHANGES

+If you are a current Netskel user with a previous version, please be aware the current v3.0 release is a complete and total overhaul of the Netskel system.
+The old releases required Apache web server and used http/https as the deployment mechanism.
+This update re-write is entirely ssh-based and no longer uses or requires a web server to host the back end service

+## SERVER REQUIREMENTS

+* A server that can be reached via ssh from all of your client installations
+* A user account on that server to operate the backend service

+## CLIENT REQUIREMENTS

+* A reasonably POSIX-flavoured system that has Bourne shell (`/bin/sh`) and a modest assortment of the usual Unix tools.
+* The `xxd` binary (part of vim, should be on any Linux and macOS box but will require the vim port/package on FreeBSD.
+This replaces the older Netskel's reliance on `uuencode` and `uudecode` which is no longer reliably present on modern machines.

+# INSTALLATION

+* Create a user on your server to hold the server code and your userland database.
+This user's homedirectory will be your install path.
+Suggest `/usr/local/netskel`